Introduction

 • For feeding purposes, it may be used to keep the wound or defective area clean, and may enhance the healing of traumatic or post-surgical defects

-• It may help to reshape and reconstruct the palatal contour and/or soft palate
+• It may help to reshape and reconstruct the palatal contour and/or soft palate• It improves speech or, in some instances makes speech possible

 • In the important area of esthetics, the obturator can be used to correct lip and cheek contour